directus-labs/guest-authoring/integrating-elasticsearch-indexing-and-directus/index.md

 For an update event, the `meta` object will includes an array of `keys` along with the updated fields even when only a single item is updated.
 So to modify the corresponding document or documents in `books` index, the array of keys is iterated over to send multiple update requests.

-## Deleting Items in Index
+## Deleting Items in an Elasticsearch Index

-For a delete event, the `meta` object includes an array of keys (ID) of the of the deleted items.
+For a delete event, the `meta` object includes an array of keys of the of the deleted items.
 Fields are not included.
 Add the following lines of code after the `books.items.update` action:

 ```javascript
 action("books.items.delete", async (meta) => {